 The MOT is due every year once the vehicle becomes three years old.

 Habitation Service Intervals (SMMT Check)

-All of our new vehicles manufactured by Auto-Sleepers, Auto-Trail, Bailey, Elddis and Swift Group come with a minimum of three years manufacturer's warranty.
+All of our new vehicles manufactured by Auto-Trail, Bailey, Camper King, Elddis and Swift Group come with a minimum of three years manufacturer's warranty.